andyrdt/andyrdt.github.io/_posts/2022-05-24-stablecoins.markdown

 #### Is an algorithmic stablecoin possible?
 For those who have been in the crypto space for a while, UST's collapse did not come as a surprise.
 There have been [many](https://medium.com/reserve-currency/the-end-of-a-stablecoin-the-case-of-nubits-dd1f0fb427a9) [historical](https://www.coindesk.com/markets/2021/06/17/iron-finances-titan-token-falls-to-near-zero-in-defi-panic-selling/) [attempts](https://www.coindesk.com/tech/2022/05/11/usts-do-kwon-was-behind-earlier-failed-stablecoin-ex-terra-colleagues-say/) at creating an algorithmic stablecoin, and none have stood the test of time.
 UST is the latest, and by far the largest, of these failed tries.

 The continued failures of algorithmic stablecoins poses a natural question: is a long-term algorithmic stablecoin possible?
 My intuition says no: I think that a stablecoin must be backed by "real" collateral (not some made up/correlated token like Luna) in order to be robust to fear-induced death spirals.
 Holders should be able to logically justify their confidence in the value of the asset, even in the wake of doubt and fear.
-This assured "real" value provides the robustness necessary to withstand the Wild West warzone of DeFi.
+This assured "real" value provides the robustness necessary to withstand the Wild West war zone of DeFi.

 That's my intuition, but I am of course not sure.
 I think it could be an interesting research direction to try and prove such an intuition formally.